Krausen Control: Managing the Foam Signs of Healthy Fermentation & How to Contain It

 Occasionally brewing conditions mean that the yeast is so active, the krausen behaves like it is a kraken released from the gates of hell and it foams up like a fiery tempest and blows out the airlock, just making a heck of a mess all over your brewing equipment!

+These beer explosions typically occur with glass carboys which allow pressure to build.
 A solution to krausen 'blow out' is using a blowoff tube.
 One replaces the standard carboy airlock with the tubing.

+The tubing can then release into a bottle, bucket or whatever to help with reducing any blow off mess.
 Check out the image to the right for an idea on how to set up the blow off tubing.
 This example uses a steel tube.

-A common krausen issue is that the airlock can get clogged with foam and any added hops.
+If you're not convinced this tubing is worth the effort, consider this: A common krausen issue is that the airlock can get clogged with foam and any added hops.
 This leads to a strong pressure buildup in the fermenter which when is it great, the barrel lid, bung or airlock blows off, spewing stuff everywhere and making for a very messy and frustrating cleanup.

 There's even the potential for damaging your equipment.

 We suggest if you have brewing conditions where this has happened more than once, you may wish to consider grabbing some tubing from Amazon!
+Make sure you get a suitable thick pipe, nothing too narrow as that will work against you.

 Have you ever heard of Fermcap-S?